 As each part is inspected, the Inspection Form screen will be used to allow them to perform the inspection.
 Part of the Inspection Form screen is a section for default instructions applicable for every inspection.
 The Inspection Window Message... allows users to define this default list of instructions.

 Inspection Criteria can be entered per inventory part or defined within the Inspection Settings using the Criteria Templates

 Users can allow Exemptions to be entered as a valid part status by selecting the Allow Exemptions check box.
-Furthermore, the Allow Exemptions can be further protect by checking the Administrator Only.
-With this check box selected only users with D rights in the Password Module will be allowed to mark the inspection as exempt.
+Furthermore, the Allow Exemptions can be further protected by checking the Administrator Only.
+With this check box selected, only users with D rights in the Password Module will be allowed to mark the inspection as exempt.

 16.13.3 Defining Inspection Settings per Inventory Item.